forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 Until now you weren't able to use templates with data files and anytime the format of the data files changed a developer needed to go into the code base.

-From now on you can delegate those updating tasks and build your data file structure the way it suits you best.

 ## Color Picker

 This new field allows your users to easily change colors of a Front Matter Field from within Forestry.